Eranove

-Eranove operates an installed capacity of more than 1,250 MW.
-The group employs more than 9,000 people and serves 1.9 million customers for electricity, 1.8 million for water and 470,000 for sanitation.
+Eranove operates at a capacity of over 1,250 MW, employs over 8,700 people, and serves 1.9 million customers for electricity, 1.8 million for water, and 470,000 for sanitation.
 The majority shareholder of the Eranove Group is ECP Finagestion FII S.a.r.l., affiliated with Emerging Capital Partners, a private equity firm.

 History

+The board of directors decided to rename Finagestion "Eranove" in July 2014 following a consultative process within the group's subsidiaries.

-Between 2005 and 2006, the Bouygues Group sold its public services subsidiary, Saur, while retaining its African and Italian assets.
+Prior to renaming, between 2005 and 2006, the Bouygues Group sold its public services subsidiary, Saur, while retaining its African and Italian assets.
 The African assets were housed in Finagestion, a holding company 100% owned by the Bouygues Group.

 Between July 2008 and October 2009, ECP FII Finagestion S.a.r.l., an affiliate of Emerging Capital Partners (ECP), gradually acquired a 60% stake in this entity from Bouygues.
 ECP FII Finagestion S.a.r.l. currently owns 53.3% of the Eranove group.
 ECP gradually transformed Eranove (at the time Finagestion) into a pan-African industrial platform.
-The Board of Directors decided to rename Finagestion "Eranove" in July 2014 following a consultative process within the group's subsidiaries.

 Since 1960, the Eranove Group has been present in Côte d'Ivoire (Société de Distribution d'Eau de Côte d'Ivoire; Compagnie Ivoirienne d'électricité; Compagnie Ivoirienne de Production d'électricité; Awale).
 It began operations in Senegal in 1996 (Sénégalaise des Eaux).
-Since 2013, it is active in the Democratic Republic of Congo through a service contract with the Régidéso.
-The group is also developing other projects across Africa, notably in Mali (Kenié Renewable Energy), Gabon (Louetsi Hydro, Asokh Energy, Orélo), Madagascar (Sahofika), Côte d'Ivoire (Atinkou and Cavally) and Togo (Kékéli Efficient Power).
+Since 2013, it has been active in the Democratic Republic of Congo through a service contract with the Régidéso.
+The group is also developing other projects across Africa, notably in Mali (Kenié Renewable Energy), Gabon (Louetsi Hydro, Asokh Energy, Orélo), Madagascar (Sahofika), Côte d'Ivoire (Atinkou and Cavally), and Togo (Kékéli Efficient Power).

 In the summer of 2015, the 18.6% still held by Bouygues were sold to French insurance company AXA.